lcmd65/nohcel/README.md

-## Documentation
+<h4> Documentation </h4>
  Policies Reference for Nohcel project:

-<h4> - At VinBigData, we take your privacy seriously and it matters to us that you acknowledge the reasons we’re collecting and using information. </h4>
+ - At VinBigData, we take your privacy seriously and it matters to us that you acknowledge the reasons we’re collecting and using information

  - By using or accessing our Products and Services in any manner, you confirm that you accept the practices and policies stated in this Privacy Policy.

-### Requirement
+<h6> Requirement </h6>
     requirement.txt

-### Application
+<h6> Application </h6>

 - Login